ThomWilliams/orm-back-end-ecommerce-tew/README.md

 To install the project please use the following package manager:

-enter 'npm init' in the terminal
+enter 'npm init' in the terminal.

-enter 'npm install mysql' to install the express dev dependency

-enter 'npm install table.console' to install the table.console dev dependency

-enter 'npm install inquirer' to install the inquirer dev dependency
+Please ensure dev dependencies dotenv, express, mysql2 and sequelize are all installed (npm install {package}.

 ## Usage

-Download, install NPM packages, enter node server.js to activate server and run the app
+Download, install NPM packages, enter node server.js to invoke server and run the app.

+Enter pasword and user details in the .env file.

+please run 'npm run seed' to seed the data from the 'ecommerce_db' database.

 ## Contributing